yevle/gatling-performance-infra/README.md

 ## Grafana

-Real time host performance metrics should be available in 'Docker monitoring with service selection' dashboard.
-Dashboard contains visualizations based on data from prometheus.
-You can login to Grafana with admin/admin and edit any dashboard.

-### Available metrics
+### Available Gatling metrics

-Gatling Report Metrics dashboard has multiple rows with different metrics:
+**Gatling Report Metrics** dashboard has multiple rows with different metrics:
 - Table: Overall statistics for each request (Total requests count; OK and KO statuses count; Max / Min / Mean response time and percentiles; Std deviation).
 - Graph: Responses Status over Active Users (Shows count of OK/KO responses as well as users count each second)
 - Graph: Requests Response Time (Shows changes in Min/Max/Mean response timings)
 - Table: Errors (List of requests error messages)

+### Prometheus Metrics
+Real time host performance metrics should be available in **Docker monitoring with service selection** dashboard.
+Dashboard contains visualizations based on data from prometheus.
+You can login to Grafana with admin/admin and edit any dashboard.

 ### Timerange